KasparEtter/ef1p/pages/email/email.md

 ```

 <figcaption markdown="span">
-The header used to indicate that a message is formatted using MIME.
+The header field used to indicate that a message is formatted using MIME.
 </figcaption>
 </figure>